-Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the Wokingham Borough Guide for Parents which is available at Starting secondary school - age 11 - Wokingham Borough Council.
+Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in Wokingham Borough Guide for Parents which is available at Starting infant, primary or Junior school - Wokingham Borough Council.
 It is recommended that all applicants consider the information in the Guide for Parents before making an application.